22 february 2012- Fully funded doctoral studentship - The scots college paris

 Email: Stana.Nenadic@ed.ac.uk Telephone: 0131 650 3839

-The diversity of medical history materials held at the Scottish Catholic Archives and the ways in which they will enhance and bring a better understanding of the Catholic Church’s involvement in health and medical care are pivotal in measuring the importance of the project collections in the context of the study of the history of medicine.
+The diversity of medical history materials belonging to the Scottish Catholic Archives and the ways in which they will enhance and bring a better understanding of the Catholic Church’s involvement in health and medical care are pivotal in measuring the importance of the project collections in the context of the study of the history of medicine.
 Read more.

 7 February 2012 - Canonical conundrum